 - 1 (15-oz.) can chickpeas, drained and rinsed

-- 1 cup shredded carrots
+- ½ cup shredded (matchstick) carrots

 - 1 cup cooked and cooled quinoa

-- ½ cup fresh basil leaves
+- ⅓ cup fresh chopped basil leaves

-- Kosher salt and black pepper to taste
+- Kosher salt to taste

 - Prepare peanut dressing by combining peanut butter, rice vinegar, tamari, sugar (or honey), and ginger in a large mixing bowl; mix well.
 Whisk in coconut milk until smooth.